mavryk-network/testnets/README.md

 # Testnets

-Infrastructure-as-code repo to activate and bootstrap Tezos testnets in a repeatable, automated way.
+Infrastructure-as-code repo to activate and bootstrap Mavryk testnets in a repeatable, automated way.

 See [testnets.mavryk.network](https://testnets.mavryk.network) for the list of active Testnets.